pgdr/talks/competence/PITCHME.md

 6. C++

 ---
+## Top langs 2024

-Should we wait 4 more years?
+Should we wait 5 more years?

 ---
 ## Build

 * Our most important assets
+ * knowledge
+ * culture
  * experience
- * knowledge

 ---